 Khayelitsha District Hospital is part of the Western Cape Department of Health services platform and serves one of the biggest and poorest informal settlements in the country.
-The area is predominantly Xhosa speaking with an estimated population size of around 2.4 million people.
+The area has an estimated population size of around 2.4 million people.
 The hospital is a 300 bed government district hospital, open 24 hours a day and 7 days a week.
-The hospital sees to a comprehensive list of health care services which include HIV, TB, Mental Health, Maternity and Trauma.
+The hospital sees to a comprehensive list of health care services which include HIV, TB, Mental Health, Maternity, Neo-Natal, Pediatric, and Trauma.
 The catchment area being so densely populated means an extremely high flow of patients though their doors on a daily basis.
 This burden on the hospital can cause problems like insufficient medical equipment.

 The total population for Mossel Bay is 101544.
 This clinic serviced all referred cases according to protocol guidelines from 15 service points.
 At the end of October 2011, there were 1262 patients on the ARV register.
 Due to the age and condition of the existing equipment and lack of essential equipment our foundation was approached to provide much needed assistance.

 The Foundation was able to assist the Mossel Bay Hospital as requested, and source the funds to purchase equipment needed for the hospital and supporting clinics.

 Eerste River Hospital is a district hospital located in the Khayelitsha Eastern Sub-Structure of the Western Cape Department of Health.
 The hospital provides a comprehensive range of medical services to their community.